Thursday, June 21, 2007

 the tin star

-a very exciting opening sequence found in anthony mann's the tin star, 1957. masterfully photographed my loyal griggs.
+an exciting opening sequence found in anthony mann's the tin star, 1957.

 the sequence is 10 shots over 2 minutes and thirty seconds. henry fonda as a bounty hunter rides into town with a dead man.

-reminded me of tarkovsky, or the ending of the passenger, but without drawing so much attention to its form.
+reminiscent of tarkovsky, or the ending of the passenger, but with less attention to its form.

 also, take a look at this months film comment for an interesting article on anthony mann by richard combs.